PouletEnSlip/pouletenslip.github.io/pages/cotcotpack.md

 # CotCotPack

-**CotCot** is a PVP / Build / Survival resource pack for Minecraft Java and Bedrock.
+<p>**CotCot** is a PVP / Build / Survival resource pack for Minecraft Java and Bedrock.
 The resource pack is updated to the latest version of Minecraft, but also 1.8.x for PVP players.
 CotCot is a Faithful edit with animated items, 3D models, alternative textures and custom colormap/lightmap.
 It is also PVP-friendly with Low Fire, Clean Water or small swords.
-Textures are compressed and optimized for toasters.
+Textures are compressed and optimized for toasters.</p>

 ![0](img/0.png)